Abbott to buy Latin American drugmaker CFR in $2.9 billion deal

 (549.90 Chilean pesos = $1)

-Additional reporting by Alexandra Ulmer, Rosalba O'Brien and Anthony Esposito in Santiago and Esha Dey in Bangalore; Editing by Jeffrey Benkoe, Sofina Mirza-Reid and Lisa Von Ahn
+Additional reporting by Alexandra Ulmer and Rosalba O'Brien in Santiago and Esha Dey in Bangalore; Editing by Jeffrey Benkoe, Sofina Mirza-Reid and Lisa Von Ahn